KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

-Version 1.4.5.0 - August 10, 2016
+Version 1.5.0.0 - August 13, 2016

-- Bugfix: you should no longer receive a crash when logging in to your KeePass database that is synced with a cloud service while not having an active internet connection.
-Thanks to Daniel Matschull for reporting this issue!
+- Introduced an easy to use OneDrive file picker dialog to select the location where you want to store your KeePass database.
+The #1 issue people contacted me about was that they misunderstood the previous single open text dialog.
+Hopefully that's fixed with introducing this dialog.
+Check out the extra options under the right click in the OneDrive location picker dialog!
+- Introduced the ability to store the KeePass database in a OneDrive folder that is located on another OneDrive and has been shared with you.
+Check out the [FAQ](./Faq.md) for instructions on how to do this.

 [Version History](./VersionHistory.md)